thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 ## Launching demo OPC-UA server

-As a demo OPC-UA server, we will use docker image, that can be installed and run using the following command:
+We will use docker image as a demo OPC-UA server, which can be installed and run using the following command:

 ```text
 docker run -it -p 4840:4840 thingsboard/tb-gw-opcua-server:latest
 ```
 {: .copy-code}

-After running docker image, you can see the following logs in your terminal:
+After running the docker image, you will see the following logs in your terminal:

 ![image](/images/user-guide/integrations/sia-connect/terminal-opc-ua.png)